triposat/triposat/README.md

 ### About Me
-I'm a junior Python developer and technical writer.
-I write blog posts on web scraping and automation.
-I have delivered [130+ blog posts](https://github.com/triposat/published-blogs) and collaborated with 17+ clients.
-Over 10 of my blogs rank #1 on Google.
+I am a junior Python developer with a passion for technical writing.
+I have collaborated with over 20 startups and delivered [130+ blogs](https://github.com/triposat/published-blogs) on various topics including Python, web scraping, automation, visualization, and back-end development.

+More than 30 blog posts are currently ranking at the top of Google search results.

-I'm looking for an internship or junior role where I can learn and collaborate with developers to gain real-world work experience.
+I am seeking an intern or junior developer position to gain real-world experience and collaborate with other developers.

 ### Technologies I Know:
 - Programming Languages: C, Python